buildbotics/tpl-docs/Drawing Aids Library.md

 ####Results
 makeRectangle(R) will return 0 if no errors are detected and -1 if an error is detected.
 The following properties are loaded into the argument object, R depending on whether an error is detected.
 * R.rect - R.rect is a list of points in the form of {X: x, Y: y} that form the desired rectangle.
 R.rect will remain unchanged (undefined if it hasn't been proviously set) if an error is detected.
 If no error is detected, R.rect will be loaded with the resulting rectangle.
 * R.error - R.error will be loaded with an error code string if an error is detected.
 The possible error code strings are described in the Error Messages section.
+R.error will be undefined if no error was detected, even if it contained a value before makeRectangle(R) was called.

 ####Error Messages
 If an error is detected, makeRectangle(R) returns -1 and sets R.error to one of the following values: